Ahoidal/Flask-Blog/README.md

 # Flask-Blog
-Learning Flask by making blog
+Learning Flask by making a blog